 Blunt is a tiny city located in the state of South Dakota.
 With a population of 338 people and just one neighborhood, Blunt is the 126th largest community in South Dakota.

-Unlike some cities, Blunt isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Blunt are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Blunt is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Blunt is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Blunt who work in computer science and math (18.45%), personal care services (9.71%), and sales jobs (7.77%).

 Also of interest is that Blunt has more people living here who work in computers and math than 95% of the places in the US.